eedwards4/centsible/README.md

 --------------------------------------------------------------------

-Once you've created the database, create a file in the /mongo directory named "mongo_login.txt" and populate it with the following information in the following order:
+Once you've created the database, create a file in the <a href="https://github.com/eedwards4/centsible/tree/main/mongo">/mongo</a> directory named "mongo_login.txt" and populate it with the following information in the following order:

 <ul>
   <li>Atlas username</li>